TyroneFromBelgium/serverok/testen.md

     - Reload SSH
 ```

-- This task creates Linode instances based on the defined configuration in the firewall_instances variable.
-It loops through three categories: 'db', 'queue', and 'controller'.
+- This "CreateLinodeInstances" role creates Linode instances based on the defined configuration in the firewall_instances variable.
+It loops through three categories: 'DB', 'Queue', and 'Controller'.
 ```yaml
 - name: Create Linode Instances linode.cloud.instance: